Walk-off home run

 (Redirected from Walk-off homer)

 A walk-off home run is a home run which ends the game.
-It must be a home run that gives the home team the lead in the bottom of the final inning of the game - either the ninth inning, any extra inning, or any other regularly-scheduled final inning.
+It must be a home run that gives the home team the lead in the bottom of the final inning of the game - either the 9th inning, any extra inning, or any other regularly-scheduled final inning.
 It is called a "walk-off" home run because the teams walk off the field immediately afterward.
 Sportscasters also use the term "walk-off term" for events that drive in the winning run to end the game.

 History and usage of the term